It sounds contradictory, but it’s a very helpful form of insurance.

 What Does Inland Marine Insurance Cost?

-- What’s being insured
+- What is being insured

 - Your coverage type and limits